Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 The Speed of Light

-Empedocles believed that the speed of light is not infinite.
+Empedocles believed the speed of light is not infinite.
 We know this because, although Empedocles’ own work on this topic has been lost, Aristotle tells us:

 Thankfully, Empedocles did not tie himself up in the sort of knots Zeno delighted in.
 However, if Empedocles’ thoughts were in tune with his time, he might well have acknowledged that light coming from the sun must reach a halfway point before reaching the earth.
 This could be what he is suggesting in the quote above.